 - Pretty Curious

 The heavily criticised “Pretty Curious” campaign came from the masterminds at EDF Energy.
 EDF’s website, without a hint of irony, declares that the campaign’s name is an attempt to “highlight the stereotypes that are often applied to teenage girls.”
-They wanted, instead, “to focus on personality and emphasise some of the key attributes that are important for careers in science and technology.”
+They wanted, instead, “to focus on personality and emphasize some of the key attributes that are important for careers in science and technology.”

 As expected, the campaign was not well received, with people challenging the focus on physical appearance implicit in the name.

-Emily Schoerning, director of community organising and research at the National Centre for Science Education, wrote: “I hate this presumption that STEM stuff needs to be ‘girlified’ to appeal to women… This strategy appears to show interest in girls and women while in fact making sure we wear a nice pink badge at all times, drawing attention to our gender over and above our achievements as human beings.”
+Emily Schoerning, director of community organizing and research at the National Centre for Science Education, wrote: “I hate this presumption that STEM stuff needs to be ‘girlified’ to appeal to women… This strategy appears to show interest in girls and women while in fact making sure we wear a nice pink badge at all times, drawing attention to our gender over and above our achievements as human beings.”